datreant/datreant/docs/data.rst

-In brief, a **Sim** is designed to manage and give access to the data corresponding to a single simulation (the raw trajectory(s), as well as analysis results); a **Group** gives access to any number of **Sim** or other **Group** objects it has as members (including perhaps itself), and can store analysis results that pertain to these members collectively.
+In brief, a **Sim** is designed to manage and give access to the data corresponding to a single simulation (the raw trajectory(s), as well as analysis results); a **Group** gives access to any number of **Sim** or **Group** objects it has as members (including perhaps itself), and can store analysis results that pertain to these members collectively.
 Both types of Container store their underlying data persistently to disk on the fly.
 The file locking needed for each transaction is handled automatically, so more than one python process can be working with any number of instances of the same Container at the same time.

 .. warning:: As usual, file locking is process safe, but not thread safe.
 Don't
              use multithreading and try to modify Container elements with them.